-Attic fans need minimum maintanance.
-That means they need some maintenance occassionally.
-Make sure you check the fan atleast once in a year.
+Attic fans need minimum maintenance.
+That means they need some maintenance occasionally.
+Make sure you check the fan at least once a year.
 Some fans have oil ports so use them to lubricate the fan.
-Also check the alignment and the balancing of the fan blades and see if there are any problems with its working.
-Servicing the fan, even once in a year, will make sure that it runs longer.
+Also, check the alignment and the balancing of the fan blades and see if there are any problems with their working.
+Servicing the fan, even once a year will make sure that it runs longer.

 There is no one size fits all rule when it comes to using an attic fan effectively.
-The temperature, humidity settings and other things mentioned in this article are just a general guideline.
+The temperature, humidity settings, and other things mentioned in this article are just general guidelines.
 I strongly suggest that you find the optimal settings by trial and error.
 It may take a few trips into the attic but it is definitely worth it.